nicholasadamou/nicholasadamou.com/README.md

 ## Features

 -  Built with Next.js and TypeScript for a robust backend.
--  Utilizes MDX and Contentlayer for dynamic blog post management.
+-  Utilizes MDX and Contentlayer for dynamic article management.
 -  Supports Vercel Postgres for database management.
 -  Styled with Tailwind CSS for a modern look and feel.
 -  Incorporates Radix Primitives for accessible UI components.